rocketlaunchr/dbq/README.md

 ## Custom Queries

 The `v2/x` subpackage will house functions to perform custom SQL queries.
-If you believe that a particular query is common or useful, submit a PR.
-They can be general to both MySQL and PostgreSQL or specific to either.
+If they are general to both MySQL and PostgreSQL, they are inside the `x` subpackage.
+If they are specific to MySQL xor PostgreSQL, they are in the `x/mysql` xor `x/pg` subpackage respectively.

+### This is your package too!

+If you want your own custom functions included, just submit a PR and place it in your **own directory** inside `v2/x`.
+As long as it compiles and is well documented it is welcome.

+### Bulk Update

+As a warmup, I have included a Bulk Update function that works with MySQL and PostgreSQL.
+It allows you to update multiple rows in 1 query without a transaction!

 ## Difference between v1 and v2